Learn

 - The vig

-- The margin a sportsbook bakes into its odds.
-Both sides add up to more than 100% — the excess is the house's cut.
+- The margin a sportsbook builds into its odds.
+Both sides add up past 100 percent, and the excess is the house's cut.

 - The fair line